Lichfield: Buses

-Lichfield has regular bus services in and around the city, in addition to longer distance services.
-The bus station is located on Birmingham Road, opposite Lichfield City railway station, although as part of the Friarsgate development plans have been approved for it to be moved next to the railway station.
-Arriva Midlands, Diamond Bus, D&G Bus, Select Bus, Midland Classic and National Express West Midlands are the main bus operators in Lichfield.
+Arriva Midlands, Diamond East Midlands (formerly Midland Classic), Chaserider and National Express West Midlands are the main bus operators in Lichfield.
 These companies run regular services to Birmingham, Aldridge, Brownhills, Burntwood, Rugeley, Burton upon Trent, Stafford, Sutton Coldfield, Tamworth and Walsall.
+Service X12 to Burton also operates on Sundays, with funding from the Roman Heights housing development.

+The bus station is located on Birmingham Road, although as part of the Friarsgate development plans have been approved for it to be moved next to Lichfield City railway station.

-Lichfield has college services for the Rodbaston campus of South Staffordshire College, run by Midland Classic, and school-only journeys for local high schools.
-Seasonal bus routes run for Boots and Amazon employees only are usually operated by Midland Classic and National Express West Midlands.
+Lichfield has college services for the Rodbaston campus of South Staffordshire College, run by Diamond East Midlands, and school-only journeys for local high schools.
+Seasonal bus routes run for Boots and Amazon employees only are usually operated by Diamond East Midlands and National Express West Midlands.

-Road
+LinkUp provides bus connections for all residents to Lichfield, Burntwood and surrounding villages.
+The service runs daily except Sunday and is bookable in advance (no fares are taken on board) and is operated by Diamond Bus.

+Roads

 Lichfield is centrally located on the UK road network.
 Historically, the Roman roads of Watling Street and Ryknild Street crossed 2 mi south of the city at Letocetum; today, they follow much of the same routes as the A5 and A38.
 The A5 runs west towards Wales and south-east towards Tamworth.
 The A38 runs south to Birmingham and north-east to Derby.
 Running along the western perimeter of the city is the A51 road, which runs north to Chester and south-east to Tamworth.

 The nearest motorway junction is T5 of the M6 Toll, located 2 mi south of the city.
 Junction 9 of the M42 and junction 4A of the M6 are 12 mi and 15 mi to the south respectively.